benleftwich/THM-iOS-Forensics/README.md

 AFS or Apple File System (creative right...!) boasts many features, including full disk encryption, worrisome for analysts considering all devices past iOS 10.3 will have this system structure.
 But from a design point of view, AFS introduces smarter data management such as in the screenshot below, where a file requiring 3 blocks worth of space when copied, would require another 3 blocks again.

 ![Copying a file HFS+ vs. AFS](/THM-iOS-Forensics/docs/assets/images/Copying a file HFS+ vs. AFS.png)

+Instead of writing and storing the entire data again (taking up six blocks in our example), AFS simply creates another reference to the file (only taking up a total of four blocks in our example), similar to inodes in Linux.

+## Modern iOS Security